Daniel Friedmann

 Daniel Friedmann (דניאל פרידמן; born 17 April 1936) is a former professor at and dean of the Tel Aviv University Faculty of Law.
 He served as the Minister of Justice of Israel from 2007 to 2009, having been appointed by then-Prime Minister Ehud Olmert.
 He was sworn in on February 7, 2007, succeeding Tzipi Livni.
 In 2009 he was succeeded by Ya'akov Ne'eman.

 Early life

-Friedmann was born in Mandatory Palestine into a family that had lived there for seven generations.
+Friedmann was born in Mandatory Israel into a family that had lived there for seven generations.
 He studied law at the Hebrew University of Jerusalem, receiving a master's degree in 1957.
 He also served as a legal officer in the Israel Defense Forces.
 Friedmann clerked for Israeli Supreme Court judge Yoel Zussman from 1959 to 1961 and studied at the London School of Economics from 1961 to 1962.
 He was admitted to the Israeli bar in 1963.
 From 1963 to 1965 he worked as a lawyer in Tel Aviv before beginning his academic career.
 He received a doctorate in law from the Hebrew University of Jerusalem in 1967 and an LLM from Harvard Law School in 1971.